-9. ORGANIZATION OF THE GAMING OPERATION
+10. ORGANIZATION OF THE GAMING OPERATION

 - (1) The Gaming Operation shall have a system of accounting and Internal Controls that includes the following: - Administrative control, which includes but is not limited to the plan of organization including an organization chart, job descriptions, or comparable information, and the procedures and records that are concerned with the decision processes leading to management's authorization of transactions; and - b) Accounting control which includes the plan of organization and the procedures and records that are concerned with the safeguarding of assets and the reliability of financial records and are consequently designed to provide reasonable assurance that: - i.
-Transactions are executed in accordance with the management's general and specific authorization which shall include the requirements of these Standards; - ii.
-Transactions are recorded as necessary to permit preparation of financial statements in conformity with generally accepted accounting principles and with these Standards, and to maintain accountability for assets; - iii.
+Transactions are executed in accordance with the management's general and specific authorization which shall include the requirements of these Standards; - Transactions are recorded as necessary to permit preparation of financial statements in conformity with generally accepted accounting principles and with these Standards, and to maintain accountability for assets; - iii.
 Access to assets is permitted only in accordance with management's authorization which shall include the requirements of these Standards; and - iv.
-The recorded accountability for assets is compared with existing assets at reasonable intervals and appropriate action is taken with respect to any differences. - (2) The Gaming Operation's system of accounting and Internal Controls shall provide for: - a) Competent personnel with an understanding of prescribed procedures; and - b) The segregation of Incompatible Functions so that no employee is in a position to perpetrate and conceal errors or irregularities in the normal course of his or her duties. - (3) The Gaming Operation shall, at a minimum, establish the following departments: - a) A security department supervised by the head of the security department who shall cooperate with, yet perform independently of, all other departments and shall report directly to the Chief Executive Officer of the Gaming Operation regarding matters of policy, purpose, and responsibilities.
-The head of security shall be responsible for, but not limited to the following:
+The recorded accountability for assets is compared with existing assets at reasonable intervals and appropriate action is taken with respect to any differences. - (2) The Gaming Operation's system of accounting and Internal Controls shall provide for: - a) Competent personnel with an understanding of prescribed procedures; and - b) The segregation of Incompatible Functions so that no employee is in a position to perpetrate and conceal errors or irregularities in the normal course of his or her duties.

-- i.
-The physical safety of all patrons and employees, as well as their property, as authorized by the Tribal Gaming Operation; and - ii.
-The physical safety of the facility and assets of the Tribe, to include Keys, as authorized by the Tribal Gaming Operation; and - iii.
+- (3) The Gaming Operation shall, at a minimum, establish the following departments: - a) A security department supervised by the head of the security department who shall cooperate with, yet perform independently of, all other departments and shall report directly to the Chief Operating Officer of the Gaming Operation regarding matters of policy, purpose, and responsibilities.
+The head of security shall be responsible for, but not limited to the following: - i.
+The physical safety of all patrons and employees, as well as their property, as authorized by the Tribe; and - ii.
+The physical safety of the facility and assets of the Tribe, to include Keys, as authorized by the Tribe; and - iii.
 The transfer of assets to and from the cashier cage(s) and the Gaming Stations, as authorized by the Tribal Gaming Agency; and - iv.
 The physical control of Gaming equipment inventories.
 Such inventories shall specifically include cards, dice, shoes, and other Gaming equipment deemed appropriate.
-The security department shall control the receipt, storage, issuance, collection, disposition and/or destruction of same, subject to oversight by operations management and as authorized by the Tribal Gaming Agency. - b) A surveillance department, supervised by the head of the surveillance department, who shall cooperate with, yet perform independently of all other departments and shall report directly to the Gaming Commission Executive Director regarding matters of policy, purpose, and responsibilities.
+The security department shall control the receipt, storage, issuance, collection, disposition and/or destruction of same, subject to oversight by operations management and as authorized by the Tribal Gaming Agency. - b) A surveillance department, supervised by the head of the surveillance department, who shall cooperate with, yet perform independently of all other departments and shall report directly to the Chief Operating Officer regarding matters of policy, purpose, and responsibilities.
 The head of surveillance shall be responsible for, but not limited to, the following: - i.
-The clandestine surveillance of the operation and conduct of the Gaming activities; - ii.
+The clandestine surveillance of the operation and conduct of the gaming activities; - ii.
 The clandestine surveillance of the operation of the cashier's cage(s); - iii.
 The video and audio recording of activities in the count rooms; - iv.
 The detection of cheating, theft, embezzlement, and other illegal activities in the Gaming Facility, count rooms, and cashier's cage(s); - v.
-The video recording of illegal and unusual activities monitored; and - vi.
-The notification of appropriate Gaming Facility Supervisors, and the Tribal Gaming Agency upon the detection and recording of cheating, theft, embezzlement, or other illegal activities. - vii.
-No present or former surveillance department employee shall be employed in any other capacity in the Gaming Operation unless the Tribal Gaming Agency, upon written petition, approves such employment in a particular capacity upon a finding that:
+The video recording of illegal and unusual activities monitored; and